How to create Earth Day emails that resonate with eco-conscious shoppers

 And it’s probably a good idea to focus on the positive and promote preventive actions.
 A Harris Poll found that ads emphasizing how humans destroy the planet can be a turnoff.
 One in five respondents said they would be less likely to support such a brand.

-9 Earth Day email examples to grab attention
+Earth Day email examples that grab attention

 Once we started thinking of non-cringy ways to leverage Earth Day, we realized there’s a vast range of angles worth entertaining.

 Our email hunt revealed a lot.
 You’ll see that from the examples below.

 You might also consider Earth Day emails that touch on the following, if applicable: